-The General Conference talk was meant to be heard by me because I loved learning from President Monson that living with “The Divine Gift of Gratitude” touches heaven and I appreciated the reminder that there’s always something for which to be grateful.
+The General Conference talk that was meant to be heard by me, because I love learning, was from President Monson!
+He said that living with “The Divine Gift of Gratitude” touches heaven and I appreciated the reminder that there’s always something for which to be grateful.

 My gratitude is greatest for Jesus Christ.
 The gift of the Atonement is something for which my esteem will never be adequate.
 His mentoring and example of ways to live my life, learned through written words and inspiration, have my highest respect.
 He walks with me and teaches, leads, and guides me back to my heavenly home, and my heart is forever grateful for His pure love.